omkamra/sequencer/README.md

 Once the target has been registered, you can bind it to the special `:target` key inside a bind form: this lets every pattern within the scope of that binding use the target's extensions.

+Besides binding targets by value, you can also use *target aliases*.
+For this to work, you must pass two arguments to `sequencer/register-target`: the target itself and its alias.
+The alias must be a namespace-qualified keyword.
+Once a target has been registered with an alias, you can bind this alias to the `:target` key inside bind maps and it will be automatically resolved to the right target.

 ## General usage